 A student may achieve a grade of "I" or incomplete grade in the event the course cannot be completed as noted in the course syllabus.
 In the event of an "I" grade, the student will work directly with the Program Director or Clinical Education Coordinator to complete the course.
-The student will sign a contract noting the coursework should be completed before the next scheduled course begins per the RCSJ Student Handbook (p.82).
+The student will sign a contract noting the course work should be completed prior to the beginning of the next scheduled course per the RCSJ Student Handbook (p.82).

-Student progression and non-progression in the Radiography Program is as follows:
+Student progression and retention in the Radiography Program is as follows: